andreasabel/inCode/entry/practical-dependent-types-in-haskell-2.md

     ONet :: SingI hs => Network i hs o -> OpaqueNet i o
 ```

-And, like we learned last time, the `Sing hs ->` and `SingI hs =>` styles are
+Like we learned last time, the `Sing hs ->` and `SingI hs =>` styles are just
-just two ways of doing the same thing.
+two ways of doing the same thing.

-This pattern is known as the **dependent pair**: pair `hs` with some type that
+This pattern is known as the **dependent pair**: pair a representation of `hs`
-includes `hs`, and pattern match on the `Sing hs` to reveal both!
-And that’s the
+with some type that includes `hs`, and pattern match on the `Sing hs` to reveal
+both!

-key to making this all work: once you *do* pattern match on `ONet`, you have to
+And here’s the key to making this all work: once you *do* pattern match on
-handle the `hs` in a *completely polymorphic way*.
-You’re not allowed to assume
+`ONet`, you have to handle the `hs` in a *completely polymorphic way*.
+You’re
-anything about `hs`…you have to provide a completely parametrically polymorphic
+not allowed to assume anything about `hs`…you have to provide a completely
-way of dealing with it!
+parametrically polymorphic way of dealing with it!

 For example, this function is completely *not* ok: